equipam/wheelchair/README.md

 # Wheelchair

-This repository holds the code developed for Systems Engineering @FEUP on 2022/2023.
+This repository holds the code developed for Systems Engineering @FEUP in 2022/2023.
-It's purpose is to control an eletric wheelchair and, using sensors, avoid front collisions.
+Its purpose is to control an electric wheelchair and, using sensors, avoid collisions.

 ---

-## Windows development depedencies
+## Windows development dependencies

 - [Python](https://www.python.org/downloads/) 3.8 or above
 - [Arduino IDE](https://www.arduino.cc/en/software)